Skip to main content

 About Satyanaraya Puja

-Satyanarayana is one of the Lord Vishnu names.
+Satyanarayana is one of the forms / names of Sri Maha Vishnu.
 The Sanskrit word 'Satya' means 'truth' and 'Narayana' means the Supreme or the Highest form of being.
 Accordingly Satyanarayana is considered as an embodiment of truth.
 It is believed that performing Satyanarayana Puja at home or Samuhika puja i.e mass puja in temples is very effective.
 The performers are blessed with a happy and prosperous life .

 Most of the Hindu families perform the puja for the fulfillment of desires.
 It is performed either before or after the fulfillment of the desire.
 In general most of the Hindu families perform this pooja every year for the well being of their families.
 It is also compulsorily performed by the newly wed Hindu bride and groom.